-This cardigan is the second sweater that I’ve bordered my signature rib with a vikkel braid stitch.
-I only say ‘signature rib’ not because I had anything to do with inventing, but it is a hybrid rib & moss stitch edging I made up for myself after some experimentation, and which I love so much that I don’t see any end to using.
+I’m finding I’m liking this subtle contrast with Fair Isle.
+All earthy shades (even the red is very rusty) seem to melt into each other, even in every kind of light.
+Makes for a challenge seeing the pattern, but the affect is very pleasing and easy on the eyes.
+This cardigan is the second sweater that I’ve bordered with my hybrid rib & moss stitch edging, and which I love so much that I don’t see any end to using.
 In particular, the bound-off edge I use matches it perfectly, or mirrors the vikkel, making the rib nicely bordered by a braid on both sides.
 With the addition of the vikkel braid stitch, I feel my edging style is symmetric, pleasing , and finished.

 Practice makes perfect and I’m observing that once the stitches are taken off the needle and grafted together, that trying to take them apart to do over is courting disaster.
 So, rather than doing the grafting over, I’ll just leave it looking messy and smoosh out the bulky grafted seams when I wash and block.